SAP/spartacus-docs/_pages/dev/seo/structured-data.md

 {% include docs/feature_version.html content=version_note %}

-Structured data is a standardized way of describing the pages and contents of a website to make it easier for web crawlers and search engines to understand.
+Structured data is a standardized way of describing the page content of a website to make it easier for web crawlers and search engines to understand.
 For example, using HTML alone, an `img` element does not indicate whether the element represents a product or a person.
 When you use structured data, you provide various data sets to the page to make the content easier for web crawlers to classify.
 The data sets used in Spartacus are aligned with the standard schemas that are provided by the Schema.org community.

 **Table of Contents**